-Enter Polito & Associates attorney James Harrington.
+Enter Polito & Harrington attorney James Harrington.
 Harrington, a 37-year old associate at the firm, used an argument made in the 9th Circuit, which, covering nine western states and two pacific island jurisdictions, does not set controlling precedent in Connecticut.
 Nonetheless, decisions in other circuits can have persuasive merit, prompting Harrington to raise the issue.

 The essence of the argument, according to Judge Leeland Cole-Chu, “is that sovereign immunity does not extend to a tribal employee who is sued in his individual capacity when damages are sought from the employee, not from the tribe, and will in no legally cognizable way affect the tribe’s ability to govern itself independently.”

 Furthermore, according to Judge Cole-Chu, tribal sovereignty is “limited.”